British surgeons separate very rare conjoined twins

 "The task presented innumerable challenges."

-The twins were born in Khartoum, Sudan in September 2010 and their parents - both doctors - asked the charity to organize and fund their separation.
+The twins were born in Khartoum, Sudan in September 2010 and their parents -- both doctors -- asked the charity to organise and fund their separation.

 The family flew to London in April, when Ritag's heart was starting to fail, and the twins were admitted to Great Ormond Street, a world-renowned children's hospital in central London.